Frankincense Purchase & Information

 Boswellic acid inhibits 5-lipoxygenase, AKBA and inhibits leukocyte elastase and reduces leukotriene synthesis, which are the basis of its anti-inflammatory effects.
 Boswellic acid, likewise, may have diseases modifying effects, as it diminishes cartilage damage and glycosaminoglycan degradation.

-Topical consumption of Indian Frankincense may cause contact dermatitis.
+Topical consumption of Frankincense may cause contact dermatitis.

 No information available.

-What should be the Dosage or Administration of Indian Frankincense?
+What should be the Dosage or Administration of Frankincense?

-To cure rheumatoid, 3600 mg extract of Indian Frankincense should be utilized every day.
+To cure rheumatoid, 3600 mg extract of Frankincense should be utilized every day.

 For the treatment of ulcerative colitis, a gum resin with dosage of 300-350 mg thrice in whole day has been utilized.